 - 3 hours per week: Identifying organizations in industries and locations of interest to target for inquiries regarding employment prospects.
 This time would include completing online profiles and inputting resumes into employer databases.

 - 3 hours per week: Participating in interviews.
 Attendance at job fairs would be included in this allotment.
 This time would vary greatly from week to week depending on the number of interviews secured.

 - 11 hours per week: Devoted to various career networking activities.

 Here's a sampling of networking activities to consider for that segment of your weekly job search schedule:

-Informational interviews.
-Ask your college's career and/or alumni office for a list of alumni working for companies, industries or in career fields or locations of interest.
+- Informational interviews: Ask your college's career and/or alumni office for a list of alumni working for companies, industries, or in career fields or locations of interest.
 Reach out to as many alumni as possible and try to schedule informational interviews to learn more about their field and get advice about conducting your job search.

-Use LinkedIn.
-Create or enhance a LinkedIn profile and join groups for your college and career fields of interest.
+- Use LinkedIn: Create or enhance a LinkedIn profile and join groups for your college and career fields of interest.
 Contact fellow group members to get advice and generate additional informational consultations.

-Ask if you could visit them at work for an informational interview and they may introduce you to colleagues who can influence hiring.
+- Ask your friends: Review your list of Facebook friends and reach out to anyone working for an interesting firm or industry.
+Ask if you could visit them at work for an informational interview, and they may introduce you to colleagues who can influence hiring.

-Even with this long list of potential job search activities you will still have plenty of time for fun, exercise, hobbies, and socializing.
+Even with this long list of potential job search activities, you will still have plenty of time for fun, exercise, hobbies, and socializing.